-The Inter-American Partnership for Education (IAPE) was established in 2007 to transform English language instruction in Mexico’s most underserved public schools.
-IAPE trains, empowers, and supports a network of innovative English language educators who work together to create lasting and sustainable change in classrooms throughout the country.
+The Inter-American Partnership for Education (IAPE) seeks to build and support a network of leaders in English language teaching who draw from a versatile toolbox to inspire and open doors for Mexican public school students.
 IAPE is a partnership of Worldfund and Dartmouth College’s Rassias Center for World Languages and Cultures.

-IAPE offers three levels of English teacher training and provides constant reinforcement through in-person workshops, the online IAPE Forum, and a two-year mentoring program.
+IAPE has been recognized by diverse institutions in Mexico and the United States for the quality and impact of its programs.
+IAPE offers three distinct programs of English teacher training and provides continuous reinforcement through in-person workshops, the online IAPE Virtual Learning Community Forum, and a three-year mentoring program.

-To date, Worldfund has trained over 2,300 teachers in more than 4,670 public schools.
-As a result, IAPE has opened opportunities to over 2.1 million students, and their surrounding communities.
+To date, IAPE has trained over 2,300 teachers in more than 4,500 public schools.
+As a result, IAPE has opened opportunities to over 2.5 million students, and their surrounding communities.

-IAPE PARTICIPANTS – click here to log in to the IAPE VIRTUAL LEARNING COMMUNITY
+Click here to log in to the IAPE Virtual Learning Community

 - Unique pedagogical training